sfowooza/github-CI-CD-deployment/README.md

 ![GitHub Actions Secrets Settings](assets/github1.png)

-### 2. Why you should hide your `.env` file
+### Why do we use GitHub Secrets and hide the `.env` file?

+For security, sensitive environment variables such as API keys and secrets should **never** be committed to your repository.
+Instead, you should:

+- Add your secrets as GitHub Actions secrets, so they are injected securely during deployment.
-For security, you should never commit your `.env` file to your repository.
-The `.env` file contains sensitive environment variables such as API keys and secrets.
-Instead, add `.env` to your `.gitignore` file so it is not tracked by git.
+- Add `.env` to your `.gitignore` file so it is not tracked by git.

+This prevents accidental exposure of credentials and keeps your application secure.

 Example `.env` file: